cpascual/pythoncourse-intermediate/exercises/README.md

 Do the same as qtexercise01 but using the Qt Designer

-# Taurus exercise1: A simple taurus example with taurusdesigner
+# Taurus exercise 1: A simple taurus example with taurusdesigner

 Run `python exercises/cheat/taurusexercise1.py --taurus-polling-period=500` and try to reproduce it by programming it yourself.